 Only by using this pattern a special condition is treated for daylight saving time switches.
 When they occur, the duration is automatically adjusted to 23 hours in spring and 25 hours in autumn, so the deviating day duration is considered.

-Only the option "Resume interrupted jobs" is set, interrupted jobs will be restarted with next chance.
+Only if the option "Resume interrupted jobs" is set, interrupted jobs will be restarted with next chance.
 Otherwise only the next day's occurrence will be started after an interrupt.

 (4b) Standby Jobs

 A special case of Occurrence/Recurrence are Standby jobs.
 A Standby job doesn't have a schedule, because it is permanently active.
 It is started automatically when the ROAD Service starts up, and it is automatically restarted within a configurable time frame, when it is terminated for any reason.

 Standby jobs are particularly useful, when they are controlled by an External Control like GPIO or Ember+.